Demographics of atheism

-Of the global atheist and non-religious population, 76% live in Asia and the Pacific, while the remainder reside in Europe (12%), North America (5%), Latin America and the Caribbean (4%), sub-Saharan Africa (2%) and the Middle East and North Africa (less than 1%).
 As of 2020, the majority (78%) of the global nonreligious or unaffiliated demographic resided in Asia-Pacific.
 China alone, whose government promotes atheism, makes up 67% of the global religiously unaffliated demographic.
+The remainder reside in Europe (12%), North America (5%), Latin America and the Caribbean (4%), sub-Saharan Africa (2%) and the Middle East and North Africa (less than 1%).
 The prevalence of atheism in Africa and South America typically falls below 10%.
 According to the Pew Research Center's 2012 global study of 230 countries and territories, 16% of the world's population is not affiliated with a religion, while 84% are affiliated.
 Furthermore, the global study noted that many of the unaffiliated, which include atheists and agnostics, still have various religious beliefs and practices.

 Historical records of atheist philosophy span several millennia.
 The first occurrences of atheistic schools are found in Indian thought and have existed from the times of ancient Hinduism.
 Western atheism has its roots in pre-Socratic Greek philosophy, but did not emerge as a distinct perspective on religious claims until the late Enlightenment.

 Discrepancies exist among sources as to how atheist and religious demographics are changing.
 Questions to assess non-belief may ask about negation of the prevailing belief, rather than an assertion of positive atheism.
 Also, self-identification is not congruous to people's lack of beliefs automatically.
 For instance, merely not having a belief in a god, for whatever reason, does not automatically mean that people self-identify as an "atheist".
 According to global Win-Gallup International studies, 13% of respondents were "convinced atheists" in 2012, 11% were "convinced atheists" in 2015, and in 2017, 9% were "convinced atheists".
 Some global studies have indicated that global atheism may be in decline due to irreligious countries having the lowest birth rates in the world and religious countries having higher birth rates in general.